smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 -----

-### VALUES
+## 12. VALUES

 An expression consisting entirely of untyped null literals can fail type validation.
-Cast at least one null to the intended type:
+Cast at least one null to the intended type.

 ```sql
 SELECT SUM(v.MyValue) AS Total